lacrendic/rdevs/README.md

-## shoRtcut
+## shoRcut

-shoRtcut is an R package to make the life with R even more easier.
+shoRcut is an R package to make the life with R even more easier.

 ### Installation